-- Signing: Based on § 38-35-103, Colorado quitclaim deeds must be signed in the presence of a notary public.
+Based on Colorado Revised Statute § 38-35-103, Colorado quitclaim deeds must be signed in the presence of a notary public.

 How to Write & File a Quitclaim Deed in Colorado

-Step 1: Find the correct CO quitclaim deed form.
-Download it to complete using the computer or by hand.
+Download our Colorado quitclaim deed form or use our document builder to create your state-specific form.
 After you complete it, you will need to print it for signing.

-Step 2: At the top of the page is a box that is for the County Clerk and Recorder’s Office to use.
-Do not write in this column.
+At the top of the page is a box that is for the County Clerk and Recorder’s Office to use.
+Do not write in this section.

-Step 3: On the left is a column where you will enter the preparer’s information.
+On the left is a section where you will enter the preparer’s information.
 Enter the name and address of the person preparing the form.
-Underneath that enter the name and address of the person who receives the deed when thy County Clerk and Recorder’s Office is finished with it.
-This is typically the buyer.
+Underneath that, enter the name and address of the person who will receive the deed when the County Clerk and Recorder’s Office is finished recording.
+This is typically the buyer (new owner).

-Step 4: The next section in the middle of the page requires several pieces of information.
-Enter the county where the property is, the name of the seller (grantor) and the buyer (grantee).
-If any money is changing hands, write the amount, entering the amount spelled out in the first blank and written numerically in the second.
+The next section in the middle of the page requires several pieces of information.
+Enter the name and address of the seller (grantor) and the buyer (grantee).
+If any money is changing hands, write the amount, entering the amount spelled out in words in the first blank and numerically in the second blank.

-Step 6: Enter the legal description of the property transferring hands.
+Enter the legal description of the property transferring hands.
 List the county, then the plot, subdivision, street address, and other defining features.
-You can attach a document if you need more space.
+You may include the assessor’s schedule number or parcel number to help identify the property.
+You can also attach a document if you need more space.

 Step 6 – Grantor Signs in Presence of Notary